 For being such a popular dog, is it strange to hear that their origins are not documented.
-We do know they were used as hunting dogs in England around the mid 1850s which explains why they love to sniff around and bay when they catch a good scent.
+We know they were used as hunting dogs in England around the mid-1850s which explains why they love to sniff around and bay when they catch a good scent.

-Beagles do require a good amount of exercise to stay content and well behaved.
-But their hygiene is superb: Beagles don’t drool, shed or have doggy odor.
-If you have kids or other dogs, definitely consider a Beagle – they make great family pets!
+Beagles do require a good amount of exercise to stay content and well-behaved.
+But their hygiene is superb: Beagles don’t drool, shed, or have a doggy odor.
+So if you have kids or other dogs, definitely consider a Beagle – they make great family pets!

-The ancestors of the modern Beagle trace back to the Middle Ages in England.
-The word beagle was used to describe small hounds in general which the Beagle breed eventually descended from.
+The ancestors of the modern Beagle can be traced back to the Middle Ages in England.
+The word Beagle was used to describe small hounds in general, which the Beagle breed eventually descended from.

 The modern Beagle likely descends from a beagle pack in Essex from the 1830s.
 The breed was developed to be both attractive and a good hunter.
 The final breed standards were established by the late 1800s, leading to the Beagle we know today.

 Beagles do well with training if started early.
 In addition to early training, socializing with other people and dogs is a good idea.
 Positive reinforcement and treats are helpful in training.
 The Beagle is a happy breed that will warm up to strangers.
 Their intelligence and focus can make training slow and sometimes difficult.
 They do great with children but need companionship as they get separation anxiety when left alone.

 Beagles are hunting dogs which means they have a lot of energy.
 They need a good amount of exercise, which can include walks and playtime.
 They tend to become destructive if left alone for long periods, so it’s good to have someone around or another dog.
 They are also escape artists who love to chase critters, so make sure to keep them leashed and if you let them in your yard, have a tall fence (which can even go underground to avoid them digging out).